arnapou/pfdb/README.md

 * Relational database
 * ORM
 * DBDAL
-* NoSQL Database (although PFDB can be used for light key/pair database)
+* NoSQL Database (although Arnapou\PFDB can be used for light key/pair database)

 Disclaimer :
-__do not use PFDB for huge file, you will naturally use lots of memory and CPU.
+__do not use Arnapou\PFDB for huge file, you will naturally use lots of memory and CPU.
 It is not designed for huge files.__

 I have not the time to make documentation, code is enough simple and readable with php docs to be auto-documented.
 Examples are the best documentation you will find.